Eastlink hotel

 The EastLink hotel is a sculpture designed by Callum Morton.
 It was unveiled on 27 November 2007 and cost A$1.2 million to construct.
 It is situated along EastLink, a toll road located in Victoria, Australia.

-During the night, windows randomly light up, giving the illusion of several 'hotel' guests.
+During the night, windows randomly light up, giving the illusion of several "hotel" guests.

 In popular culture

-In April 2019, American folk punk band the Violent Femmes announced their album Hotel Last Resort which features a photograph of the hotel on its cover.
+In April 2019, American folk punk band Violent Femmes released their album Hotel Last Resort, which features a photograph of the hotel on its cover.